billy-inn/Homepage/README.md

 *Advisor: Jie Tang, 2014/9 - present*

-- Crawl Data On Website
+- Identify Experts Online
+	- Develop a GUI to accept the input information of the experts entered or from the database.
+	- Use the given information to identify the experts on Baidu Baike, which is a website just like Wikepeida but in Chinese.
+	- Try various methods including SVM or Logistic Regression, and achieve *Precision* of 90.9%, *Recall* of 98.5% and *F1* of 94.5%.
+	- It's a independent work.
+And my implementation can be found on [my github repo:IdentifyExpertsInBaiduBaike](http://github.com/billy-inn/IdentifyExpertsInBaiduBaike) and the work is clarified in [my report]() in Chinese.
+- Crawler For Google Scholar
 	- Develop a web crawler to wrawl the whole co-author network on Google Scholar using *Scrapy* Framework in Python.
+	- In order to prevet the blockage by Google, I also write several crawler to obtain thounsands of proxy IP and port.
-This is a independent work done by myself.
-	- My work can be found at [my github](https://github.com/billy-inn) and [my report].
+	- This is a independent work done by myself.
+My implementation can be found on [my github](https://github.com/billy-inn) and the work is clarified in [my report]().

 #### High Performance Computing Laboratory, Tsinghua University